gardener/gardener/docs/proposals/13-automated-seed-management.md

 Once this controller is considered sufficiently stable, the current `use-as-seed` annotation and the controller mentioned above should be marked as deprecated and eventually removed.

 A `ManagedSeed` that is in use by shoots cannot be deleted, unless the shoots are either deleted or moved to other seeds first.
-The managed seed controller ensures that this is the case.
+The managed seed controller ensures that this is the case by only allowing a ManagedSeed to be deleted if its Seed has been already deleted.

+### ManagedSeed Admission Plugins

+In addition to the managed seed controller mentioned above, new `gardener-apiserver` admission plugins should be introduced to properly validate the creation and update of ManagedSeeds, as well as the deletion of shoots registered as seeds.
+These plugins should ensure that:

+* A `Shoot` that is being referred to by a `ManagedSeed` cannot be deleted.
+* Certain `Seed` spec fields, for example the provider type and region, networking CIDRs for pods, services, and nodes, etc., are the same as (or compatible with) the corresponding `Shoot` spec fields of the shoot that is being registered as seed.
+* If such `Seed` spec fields are omitted or empty, the plugins should supply proper defaults based on the values in the `Shoot` resource.

 ### Provider-specific Seed Bootstrapping Actions